Introduction to Scrum Development Team

 - Norming Stage: At the norming phase, group members are aware of their task, and they develop some norms for task handling in accordance with scrum methodology.
 They become aware of communication channels also.

-- Performing Stage: Now, the team members are aware of their task.
+- Performing Stage: Now, the team members are aware of their tasks.
 Self-organization, cooperation, trusts arise within team members, which ensure the team’s productivity.
 All members work together to achieve the team’s goal, and here the team becomes the actual Scrum development team.

-The Scrum development team can become the instance of establishing an open, respectful and honest culture of successful teamwork.
+The Scrum development team can become the instance of establishing an open, respectful, and honest culture of successful teamwork.

 This has been a guide to Scrum Development Team.
 Here we discuss the essential qualities and key responsibilities of the Scrum Development Team.
 You can also go through our other suggested articles to learn more –